You need to see DPS gear in action. Get a live demo with our engineers.

-The lifespan of an RTU is the economic life of the unit, or how long it will continue in its original service application.
+The average life expectancy of an RTU box is the economic life of the unit, or how long it will continue in its original service application.
 Most people would agree that a "good" system should last a certain amount of time.
 Each monitoring system or device has a generally established and expected lifespan, and anything that falls short of its life expectancy is usually considered as "poor quality."

 However, what should you do when your RTUs run the course of their life, or no longer serve the specific needs they were originally intended to serve?
 By determining your RTU's lifespan, and what to do with your gear as it nears the end of its life, you can more adequately adjust future expenses.